 Take a look at the next drawing.
 Nobody is visible at the top wall on the right, but below we see that someone was hiding after all.
 We only see a part of a head and hands.
 The rest of the figure is overlapped by the wall.
 We automatically assume that the rest of the figure is indeed hiding behind the wall.

-If you draw two friends together they don’t have to be neatly next to each other.
+If you draw two human figures together they don’t have to be neatly next to each other.
 You can place one figure slightly behind the other as in the following example.
 The back figure is partly overlapped by the front figure.

 Exercise 3: Try such an overlap out with two or more of your own figures.